Ceramic Sculpture: Expressive Vessels, Forms and Environments

 Instruction: 10 am–1 pm

-A novel approach to working with clay and ceramics beyond classic pottery!
-This is a ceramic sculpture course for the unrealized or developing artist, homeowner, or design aficionado looking to enhance indoor or outdoor spaces with one’s own ceramic art, or striving for sculptural expression through one-of-a-kind vessels and sculpture.
+These courses for the developing artist, homeowner, or design aficionado explore traditional techniques as well as new approaches to ceramics.
 Lectures and demonstrations offer bold color concepts and painterly approaches to the ceramic surface in addition to more traditional clay techniques.

 - Three weekly hours of demonstration and instruction in developing ceramic sculpture techniques and meeting technical challenges